devopswithcloud/terraform-gcp/Terraform-MetaArguments/metaarguments.md

 ---

-## 🎯 Real-World Need
+## Real-World Need

 Without meta-arguments, you'd have to:

-* Write the same resource multiple times manually 😩
+* Write the same resource multiple times manually
-* Get errors because Terraform tried to delete a VPC before a subnet 😡
+* Get errors because Terraform tried to delete a VPC before a subnet
-* Accidentally destroy a critical VM 😱
+* Accidentally destroy a critical VM

 ---

-## 🧑‍🏫 Simple Analogy
+## Simple Analogy

 Imagine Terraform like a robot deploying cloud resources.
 You can give the robot meta-commands like:

-* “🧍Make 3 copies of this instance” → `count = 3`
+* “Make 3 copies of this instance” → `count = 3`
-* “🔑 Use these specific keys to create different resources” → `for_each`
+* “Use these specific keys to create different resources” → `for_each`
-* “⛔ Never delete this by mistake!” → `prevent_destroy`
+* “ Never delete this by mistake!” → `prevent_destroy`
-* “🚦Don’t do this until that is done” → `depends_on`
+* “Don’t do this until that is done” → `depends_on`

 ---